Anonimus099/Anonimus099/README.md

 ## VaultDev

 A bit about me
 Hey!
 I'm bashbunni, welcome to my GitHub page.
 I love open source and am always striving to improve my coding skills.

 What I'm hacking on
 I'm keeping my personal projects private at the moment since my progress on them is slow going.
 I'll definitely share them when I have MVPs ready, for now they're just for my own learning and enjoyment :)

 Nerd Corner
+keyboard
-keyboard: Alligator GK-315 TNT-BROWN
+Alligator GK-315 TNT-BROWN

 Editor
 Vs Code, Cursor, LazyVim